NeilW/brightbox-boxgrinder-plugins/README.md

 ### Supported OSes

-Brightbox supports all the OSs that Boxgrinder can generate and adds a plugin to generate Scientific Linux images - so you can get Enterprise Linux version 6 today.
+Brightbox supports all the OSs that Boxgrinder can generate.

 ### Requirements

-* A RPM based build machine - registering the boxgrinder appliance image with the Brightbox cloud works fine.
+* A RPM based build machine - use the current public Boxgrinder appliance registered on the Brightbox cloud
 * This plugin gem installed.

 ### Installing